Susanna Paine: Early life

 Susanna Paine, born in Rehoboth, Massachusetts, on June 9, 1792, was the second child of James Paine (b.
 1764–65) and Mary Chaffee Paine (1767–1849).
 Her father was a mariner.
 When she was a young girl, he was lost at sea.
 She then lived with her maternal grandparents, Reverend Jonathan Chaffee and Mary Chaffee.
 Paine, an excellent student, attended school until she was 11 years of age, when she was needed to help care for her ill grandmother.
 The following year she nearly died as the result of a lightning strike that killed the person standing beside her.
 Believed to have died, she resumed consciousness after one hour, but suffered from seizures for several years after the incident.
 Her mother married widower Nathaniel Thurber on April 9, 1808, and the combined household, including his four children, moved to a Foster, Rhode Island, farm.

 At 15 years of age, Paine taught school and then attended "the best Academy in Rhode Island", which she financed through the sales of her needlework.
 Paine learned how to paint with watercolor at the academy and graduated with the highest honors; she was sufficiently trained "to teach any of the common branches of education."
 Upon graduation Paine established a school near her mother and stepfather's house.
 The profits she made from the school were given to her mother and on one occasion loaned to her stepfather.

 Reluctantly, and at her mother's insistence, she married James Phillips on November 4, 1819.
 Her husband—a gambler—was abusive, tyrannical and cruel.
 According to Paine, she left her husband after "one year and two months of cruel bondage".
 Paine returned to her mother's house and three months later gave birth to her son on August 30, 1821.
 The child, Theodore Winthrop Phillips, died 11 months later.
 The Rhode Island Supreme Court granted Paine a divorce from her husband in 1821 or 1823.
-Paine was left destitute, having received no alimony and having relinquished property that she previously owned to her husband.
+Paine was left destitute, receiving no alimony and relinquishing previously owned property.

 Paine resumed teaching and painted portraits to supplement her earnings, allowing her to support herself and send money to her mother, stepfather and their family, who had moved to Connecticut.
-To this point her life had been one of turmoil and financial precariousness.
+Up to this point her life had been one of turmoil and financial precariousness.
 Rather than marry another man to secure a better standard of living, she developed a career so that she could support herself.